- GRADUATE STUDIES

 |Angie Wirtanen ('06)

-Angie Wirtanen (’06), from Westminster, MA, is a Digital Marketing Specialist for Carnegie Communications in Westford, MA.
-She works with non-profit colleges and universities, employing digital strategies for recruitment solutions.
+Angie (Wirtanen) Ward (’06), from Westminster, MA, is the Director of Digital Services for Carnegie Communications in Westford, MA.
+She works with non-profit colleges and universities, employing digital strategies for marketing & recruitment solutions.
 Previously, she worked in advertising for the ABC affiliate WCVB in Boston.
-Angie was a Fitzwater Scholar while at Pierce, interned at CBS Boston and NH Public Radio, and studied journalism.
+Angie was a Fitzwater Scholar and Media Fellow while at Pierce, interned at CBS Boston and NH Public Radio, and studied journalism.

 Dan Gouthro (’05), from Assonet, MA, is a Senior Account Manager for Regan Communications Group.
 He coordinates and executes publicity campaigns for well-known brands in business, hospitality, and entertainment.
 Prior to his current work in public relations, Dan worked in television news at stations in NH, later and RI , where he held the positions including Assignment Editor, Producer and Executive Producer.